 System:

-The vampire finds a safe place for their body and makes a successful roll.
-If the roll is not successful, they may continue to try again in two turns.
+The Player's Character finds a safe place for his/her/their body, then the Player spends 8 points of Energy/Blood and makes a successful roll.
+If the roll is not successful, the Player may continue to try again in two turns.
 Unfortunately, a botch can have catastrophic consequences.
+If the roll is successful, exactly how high the roll is determines where and how far they are able to travel.
+(See Roll Chart below.)

+An astral form may travel at great speeds (the Storyteller can use roughly 1000 miles per hour or 1500 kilometers per hour as a general guide) and carries no clothing or material objects of any kind.
 Some artifacts are said to exist in the spirit world, and the character can try to use one of these tools if the vampire finds one.
 The character cannot bring such relics to the physical world upon returning, however.
 Interaction with the physical world is impossible while using Psychic Projection.
 At best, the character may spend 3 Blood/Energy points to manifest as a ghostlike shape.
 This apparition lasts one turn before fading away; while she can’t manipulate anything physically during this time, the character can speak in hushed whispers while in the ghostlike shape.

 Despite lacking physical substance, an astral character can use Auspex and mental skills normally.
 At the Storyteller’s discretion, such a character may employ some or all Animalism, Dementation, Dominate, Necromancy, Obtenebration, Presence, Thaumaturgy, and similar non-corporeal mental powers the vampire has acquired.